 Potential Impact Critical Habitat (CH) IFC PS6 Tier 1 or 2 / Priority Biodiversity Features (PBF) Management and Mitigation Measures in Addition to Measures Committed to in ESIA Residual Impact?
-Permanent loss of 3 ha of Agricultural Habitat Supporting Fauna PBF No further mitigation required No The onshore GTP will permanently occupy an area of 3 ha leading to the permanent loss of 3 ha of agricultural habitat.
-Some species that qualify as Priority Biodiversity Features or Critical Habitat utilise this habitat.
-European ground squirrel Golden jackal Critical Habitat: No species considered features of Critical Habitat were recorded in the agricultural fields Priority Biodiversity Features: : European ground squirrel, golden jackal The effect of habitat loss on species it supports due to the operation of the GTP was assessed in the Xodus ESIA Report.
+Permanent loss of 3.4 ha of Agricultural Habitat Supporting Fauna PBF No further mitigation required Ν The onshore GTP will permanently occupy an area of 3.4 ha leading to the permanent loss of 3.4 ha of agricultural habitat.
+Some species that qualify as Priority Biodiversity Features or Critical Habitat utilize this habitat.
+Critical Habitat: No species considered features of Critical Habitat were recorded in the agricultural fields Priority Biodiversity Features: European ground squirrel The effect of habitat loss on species it supports due to the operation of the GTP was assessed in the Xodus ESIA Report.
 With the mitigation and management measures outlined in the ESIA Report, impacts were concluded to be not significant (Table 9.18: No. 1, 2 and 3).
 This conclusion is considered valid and no additional measures are recommended.
-Agricultural habitat is common and widespread in the region.
-Species that utilise this habitat can use the remainder of the vast agricultural landscape for nesting, foraging, wintering etc. Therefore, no significant residual impacts are anticipated.
+Agricultural habitat can use the remainder of the vast agricultural landscape for nesting, foraging, wintering etc. Therefore, no significant residual impacts are anticipated.
+European ground squirrel 0